ParkerHar/Tableau_Project/README.md

 ## Process
 ### Data Exploration
-The data set was fortunately very clean and prepared which allowed me to jump right into the fun part.
-After reviewing the the data types present in the data set, a simple visualization was created to indetify any high risk times for wildlife strikes:
+The data set was fortunately very clean which allowed me to jump right into the fun part.
+After reviewing the data types present in the data set, a simple visualization was created to indetify any high risk times for wildlife strikes:

 <img width="480" alt="Strikes by Flight Stage" src="https://github.com/user-attachments/assets/c309ab4c-1e5b-4c98-86e6-595850776871">